vaibhavsinghal87/js-notes/javascript.md

 - Function parameters behave like local variables to a function, but they are implicitly created (you don't need to use var for them).
 You can create a function that returns another function, which in turn returns its parent's parameter.

+- The *functions* in JavaScript are *objects*, and they contain *methods* and *properties*.
+Some of the *methods* that you're already familiar with are *apply()* and *call()*, and some of the other *properties* are *length* and *constructor*.
+Another property of the function objects is *prototype*.

+- It's important to note that the *prototype* is *live*.
+Objects are passed by reference in JavaScript, and therefore, the prototype is not copied with every new object instance.
+What does this mean in practice?
+It means that you can modify the prototype at any time and all the objects (even those created before the modification) will see the changes.

+- *propertyIsEnumerable()* returns *false* for all of the *prototype's* properties, even those that are enumerable and show up in the for-in loop.

 * * *

 Deleting an array element leaves a “hole” in the array and does not change the array’s length.
 The resulting array is sparse.